jfairbank/pat-packet-visits-ruby-rails/the-warehouse.md

 "Wow!
 That is a lot of options.
 If recipients use headers too, does that mean their reply packages are similar to request packages?"

+> 6. Technical Slide: HTTP status line

 "Yes, the reply messages are almost the same, but instead of a request method, they start with a status line.
 A status line includes the version of HTTP, a status code, and status description.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "Just as methods offer a standard way to describe the type of request, status codes allow a standard way to describe the type of reply.
 Status codes are simply three-digit numbers followed by a descriptive phrase.

+> 7. Technical Slide: 200 and 304

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-The most common status code is 200, which is usually followed by 'OK'.
+"The most common status code is 200, which is usually followed by 'OK'.
 This means everything is good with the request package, so the recipient can reply with the requested information.
 <br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "A status code of 304 'Not Modified' means the request package is for the same resource and that resource hasn't changed since it was last sent to the requester.
 This allows the recipient to avoid resending the message body and to respond more quickly to the requester.

-<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+> 8. Technical Slide: 404 and 401

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "A status code of 404 'Not Found' indicates that the recipient does not have the requested resource, so they cannot fulfill the request.
 In fact, any status code that starts with '4' means that the client's request is invalid for some reason, so the recipient will not reply with the message.
 Another example is 401 'Unauthorized', which means the requester is not allowed to request a particular resource.

-<br>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+> 9. Technical Slide: 500 and maybe another?

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
 "Finally, status codes that start with '5' mean that the recipient is having trouble responding with the package even if the request is valid.
 The most general example is 500 'Internal Server Error' if the recipient's warehouse or